VictorGabrielMS/finance_list/Readme.md

 ## :interrobang: About

 <strong>Finance List</strong> a mobile application to manage your finances.
+Work with a simple json animation and a firebase integration

 <a id="techs"></a>